skemper/www.jhu-oose.com/toolbox/index.md

 ![Git](git.png){:width="356"}
 </figure>

-**What it is.** A VCS is like a time machine for your code base: the VCS can save the state of the code base over time and help you navigate in its history.
+**What is it.** A VCS is like a time machine for your code base: the VCS can save the state of the code base over time and help you navigate in its history.
 Also, a VCS lets you coordinate your work with other people on the same code base.

 **Our Choice.** Git is the most used VCS and is also one of the most sophisticated.

 **Where to Get it.** [Follow these instructions](https://git-scm.com/downloads) to install Git.
 Then, to configure it:

-1. Inform to Git your [name](https://help.github.com/en/articles/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) and [email](https://help.github.com/en/articles/setting-your-commit-email-address-in-git#setting-your-email-address-for-every-repository-on-your-computer), which will be used to identify your contributions to the code base.
+1. Let Git know your [name](https://help.github.com/en/articles/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) and [email](https://help.github.com/en/articles/setting-your-commit-email-address-in-git#setting-your-email-address-for-every-repository-on-your-computer), which will be used to identify your contributions to the code base.
 Use an email that will belong to you forever, not, for example, your university email.
 You may use a different email from the one on your account on [GitHub](#project-management-github).

 2. Create [a global `.gitignore`](https://help.github.com/en/articles/ignoring-files#create-a-global-gitignore), which lists the kinds of files that must never be versioned with Git because they don’t belong to a project, but to your machine, for example, the `.DS_Store` files generated by Finder on macOS.
 A minimal `.gitignore` includes the following: